cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

 ## Create a .NET Core Project

-1. Create `Lab05` folder that will be used to contain the content of your .NET Core project.
+1. Open File explorer, navigate to C:\Users\cosmosLabUser\Desktop location and create Lab05 folder that will be used to contain the content of your .NET Core project.

 2. In the `Lab05` folder, right-click the folder and select the **Open with Code** menu option.